 Creating a website can be a daunting task.
+Once your site is complete, an aspect you would need to look into is finding a host like wordpress hosting to get your site up and running (if you are using WordPress exclusively), as well as being easy to customise and use.
 There are so many nitty-gritties to worry about, and they can be a little confusing especially if you are not a tech geek.
 Take choosing a domain name for example.
+Visit https://thehostinginstitute.com/bluehost-vs-hostgator/ to compare more hosting providers.

 Today, the .com extension is by far the most popular extension.
 In fact, nearly half the websites created use this particular extension.
 It is loved because it is easy to pronounce and also for its familiarity.